hyperupcall/blog/content/post/creating robotic teams website.md

 ## My Favorite Parts

-### Sponsor carousal
+### Sponsor carousel

-I had the most fun making the carousal that displayed the club's sponsors.
+I had the most fun making the carousel that displayed the club's sponsors.
 After imagining this effect, I found a [repository](https://github.com/biigpongsatorn/vue-infinite-slide-bar) that implemented this feature.
 For some reason, the scroll effect didn't work unless I put a set width on the element.
 Unfortunately, that's a limitation that probably won't be fixed.

 ![robotics-website-5](../image/robotics-website/robotics-website-5.gif)